 Abram took what was left over.
-(Have Abram summon his servants to him and go left.)
+(Have Abram summon his servants to him not have ......Shake head no. and go left.)
 And there was no more quarreling, because Abram was a loving person and let Lot choose first.

 Allow response time as you ask: Who was the more loving person in this story?
 How would you have felt if you had been Lot?
 Abram?
 Remember: